cbeauhilton/beauhilton.com/site/posts/pp-tech-infra.md

 will be in private practice, where I'll see patients 3 or 4 days per week and do research with the other 0.5-2 days that remain.

-(The following paragraph is an aside on how much time is spent on what in academia, and touches on why I decided to leave.
+(The following three paragraphs are an aside on how much time is spent on what in academia, and touches on why I decided to leave.
 I should probably move this out and expand it into its own post.
 It doesn't have much to do with the core of this one.)